 Requirement: Regular and punctual class attendance is required.
-Missing more than 2 regularly scheduled classroom hours per credit hour is presumptively excessive (e.g. missing more than 6 classroom hours of a 3-credit course).
-Faculty are authorized to impose more stringent attendance policies provided that when faculty imposes an attendance policy that differs from this policy, the faculty member shall publish his or her attendance policy in his or her syllabus for the course and shall make the policy available to the Vice Dean for Academic and Faculty Affairs and the Dean of Students.
+Missing more than 2 regularly-scheduled in-person classroom hours per credit hour (e.g., missing more than 6 classroom hours of a 3-credit course); failing to log into an online or blended course for more than one week; and missing any time during in-person preparation sessions or capstone weeks are all considered presumptively excessive absences.
+Faculty are authorized to impose more stringent attendance policies provided that when a faculty member imposes an attendance policy that differs from this policy, the faculty member shall publish his/her/their attendance policy in his/her/their syllabus for the course and shall make the policy available to the Vice Dean for Academic and Faculty Affairs and the Dean of Students.

 Record-keeping and reporting: Upon report(s) from the instructor, the Vice Dean for Academic and Faculty Affairs has authority to involuntarily withdraw students whose absences are excessive.
-For in-residence classes, faculty must keep a record of each student's attendance each class session, and must report to the Dean of Students, or his/her delegate, any student whose absences are presumptively excessive (i.e., any student who has missed more than two regularly-scheduled classroom hours per credit hour) unless the student has made appropriate arrangements with the professor.
+Faculty must keep a record of each student's attendance, and must report to the Dean of Students, or his/her/their delegate, any student whose absences are presumptively excessive.
+A student's absences are considered presumptively excessive if the student has missed more than two regularly-scheduled in-person classroom hours per credit hour; failed to log into an online or blended course for more than one week; or missed any time during in-person preparation sessions or capstone weeks, unless the student has made appropriate arrangements with the professor, the Dean of Students, and/or the Director of Blended Learning.
 It is an honor code violation to falsely sign an attendance sheet for a student not present in class.
 It is an honor code violation to sign in for a class that was not attended in substantial part.
-Hybrid and EJD program students are required to attend all in-person hours.
-Pre-excused absences from in-person hours must be made up in a comparable in-person exercise whenever possible.